Lily Cheng

 Lily Cheng is a Canadian politician who was elected to represent Ward 18 Willowdale on Toronto City Council in the 2022 Toronto municipal election.

 Background

+Cheng's parents are immigrants from Taiwan.
 Cheng first became known as founder of North York Moms, an online discussion forum for mothers in the Willowdale area.
 In 2018, she organized a march through the neighbourhood to reclaim Yonge Street and advocate for public safety in the neighbourhood following the 2018 Toronto van attack.
 Prior to her election in 2022, she also served as the executive director of the NeighbourLink North York food bank.

 Political career

 Cheng ran against incumbent councillor John Filion in the 2018 Toronto municipal election.
 Filion had originally intended not to run again that year, and had in fact endorsed Cheng as his successor in the former Ward 29, however, after the provincial government of Doug Ford passed legislation cutting the size of the city council in half by aligning ward boundaries with provincial and federal electoral district boundaries in the city, Filion changed his mind and ran again, winning the seat over Cheng.